Is There A Link Between Inflammation And Depression?

 What is inflammation?

 Inflammation is the body's natural response to disease, infection, and injury.
 When parts of your body become inflamed, it lets your immune system know that it needs to focus on healing that part of the body.
-Inflammation can be positive when working properly.
-However, if your body is inflamed without disease, infection, or bacteria to fight, it leads to chronic inflammation.
+When it’s working properly, the role of inflammation can be positive.
+However, if your body is experiencing increasing inflammation without disease, infection, or bacteria to fight, it leads to chronic inflammation.

 Research on inflammation and depression: Are they related?